petsc/petsc/docs/source/install.rst

 Installing
 ^^^^^^^^^^

-After building, the distribution is ready for install.
+After building, the distribution is ready for installation.

 If you have root privileges (either by log-in as the root user of by using :command:`sudo`) and you want to install *PETSc for Python* in